Plan Your Visit

 I have general entry tickets booked through your website, but latest government restrictions mean I can’t now visit – what can I do?

-Your ticket will remain valid for 12 months.
+Your ticket will remain valid for 12 months from purchase.
 Just keep hold of your original email and present it at ticketing when you are ready to come back.